Deziel0495/ImprovedTowTruckScript/README.md

 ## Changes
 - Fixes attach/detach positions on both truck and ground.
 No more upside down cars when detaching!
 - No more "jello" vehicles that stretch and warp when being towed.
+- Can no longer detach vehicle while moving or attach vehicles while they are moving.
+ - Vehicles will detach if truck flips.

 ## How it works:
 - Spawn or find a flatbed truck and get in it.